 In the results report, SalesGenomix gives you a recommendation for hiring and a score for specific success factors in sales.
 You can then read a more comprehensive evaluation of each of these factors.

-Here are the steps you should take in your next hiring process.
+Here are the steps I recommend you take in your next hiring process.

 Sales Skill Assessment Template